 My recommendation: Start with Stride.
 It’s completely free, IRS-compliant, and handles what most mystery shoppers need.
 If you outgrow it or want more automation, upgrade to MileIQ or Everlance.

-One thing to know about any app: you need to actually open it and confirm each trip.
-Some apps auto-detect drives, but they can still miss trips or mis-categorize them.
-Spend two minutes after each shopping day to review and tag your drives.
+One thing to know about any app: you need to confirm each trip.
+Some apps auto-detect drives, but they can miss trips or miscategorize them.
+Spend two minutes after each shopping day reviewing and tagging your drives.
 It becomes a quick habit.

 Option 2: Manual Spreadsheet Log